 This is a fun and active movement game to work on gross motor and literacy skills.
 And, you only need a few supplies to prepare the whole group activity.

-Spring Movement Game
+Spring Movement Game with Flowers

 In the Pick a Flower game, children will move in different ways to travel from one letter of the alphabet to another letter during each round of the activity.